Brianetta/DonationTracker/README.md

     /donorgoal chestshops clear

-**You can create a new goal be specifying either a donation amount or a number of days.**
+**You can create a new goal by specifying either a donation amount or a number of days.**

 ### /dgadmin ###